RotherOSS/doc-otobo-installation/content/installation-docker.rst

 * `${OTOBO_NGINX_WEB_HOST}`
 * `${OTOBO_NGINX_WEB_PORT}`

-There are various possiblilites for customizing the Nginx configuration.
+There are various possibilites for customizing the nginx configuration.
 One way is to use a locally built image that is derived from the image `otobo-nginx-webproxy`.
-In this local image, Nginx can be configured in a very flexible way.
+In such a local image, nginx can be configured in a very flexible way.

-Another supported approach is to provide a customized config template in a volume.
-In this case we first must create a volume that contains the adapted Nginx config template.
+Another supported approach is to only provide a customized config template.
+In this case, we have to create a volume, that contains the adapted nginx config template, first.

 .. code-block:: bash